janymuong/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 > **Note**: Similar directory - [Python: Data Structures - Lists, Tuples](../0x03-python-data_structures)

 A `set` is an unordered collection with no duplicate elements.
-Basic use cases: include membership testing and eliminating duplicate entries.
+Sample basic use cases: membership testing, eliminating duplicate entries.
 Set objects also support mathematical operations like union, intersection, difference, and symmetric difference.

 `Dictionaries` are indexed by keys, which can be any immutable type; strings and numbers,  `tuples` of **type** strings, numbers, or tuples.